-(ii) Total ash on dry basis -Not more than 7.50 per cent.
+(ii) Total ash on a dry basis -Not more than 7.50 percent.

-(iii) Acid insoluble ash on dry basis -Not more than 0.6 per cent.
+(iii) Acid-insoluble ash on the dry basis -Not more than 0.6 percent.

-(iv) Caffeine content on dry basis -Not less than 0.6 per cent.
+(iv) Caffeine content on the dry basis -Not less than 0.6 percent.

 Instant Coffee – Chicory Mixture is a product that is manufactured from roasted and ground coffee and roasted and ground chicory.

-- It must be in a sound dry and dust free condition with no rancid or obnoxious flavour.
+- It must be in a sound dry and dust free condition with no rancid or obnoxious flavor.

-- It must be in the form of a free flowing powder or agglomerated (granules) form and have the colour, taste and flavour characteristics of coffee chicory powder.
+- It must be in the form of a free-flowing powder or agglomerated (granules) form and have the color, taste and flavor characteristics of coffee chicory powder.

-- The coffee content must be at least 51per cent by mass on dry basis.
+- The coffee content must be at least 51per cent by mass on the dry basis.

 - The percentage of coffee and chicory used must be marked and mentioned on the label as provided in Food Safety and Standards (Packaging and Labelling) Regulations, 2011.

 Moisture – Not more than 4.0 percent.

 Total ash on the dry basis – Not more than 10 percent

 Acid-insoluble ash on the dry basis – Not more than 0.6 percent